Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

 Supported Browsers
 ------------------

 ..
 Tarun: Version 1.0 Beta 2 of Selenium list following supported browsers if wrong browser string is provided while creating object for Default Selenium.
    I hope these are the supported browsers :-)

+..
+Santi: I'm not sure if giving the string used for selenium instantiation is helpful in this content, let's remember that we are in the selenium introduction and probably no one reading this will understand what
+   \*piiexplore or *chrome mean...

 Following Browsers are supported with Version 1.0 Beta 2 of Selenium RC.

-- *firefoxproxy
+- \*firefoxproxy
-- *safari
+- \*safari
-- *safariproxy
+- \*safariproxy
-- *iexplore
+- \*iexplore
-- *pifirefox
+- \*pifirefox
-- *chrome
+- \*chrome
-- *firefox2
+- \*firefox2
-- *piiexplore
+- \*piiexplore
-- *googlechrome
+- \*googlechrome
-- *iehta
+- \*iehta
-- *firefox3
+- \*firefox3
-- *mock
+- \*mock
-- *opera
+- \*opera
-- *custom
+- \*custom

 ..
 TODO: Look this up and get the specific versions off SeleniumHQ.org